-Folic Acid Deficiency Anemia
+Folate Deficiency Anemia

-What is folic acid deficiency anemia?
+What is folate deficiency anemia?

-You can get folic acid deficiency anemia if:
+You can get folate deficiency anemia if:

 What are the symptoms?

-How is folic acid deficiency anemia diagnosed?
+How is it diagnosed?

 How is it treated?

-If you think you have anemia, it is important to see your doctor and get tested so you can get the right treatment.
-Being treated for a shortage of folic acid when your anemia is caused by something else can be dangerous.
+If you think you have anemia, it's important to see your doctor and get tested so you can get the right treatment.
+Being treated for a shortage of folate when your anemia is caused by something else can be dangerous.

-To treat the anemia, you can take folic acid pills each day to bring your folic acid level back up.
+To treat the anemia, you may take folic acid pills each day to bring your folate level back up.

-After your folic acid levels are normal, eat foods rich in folic acid so you don't get anemia again.
-These foods include fortified breads and cereals, citrus fruits, and dark green, leafy vegetables.
+After your folate levels are normal, eat foods rich in folate and folic acid so you don't get anemia again.
+These foods include breads and cereals fortified with folic acid, citrus fruits, and dark green, leafy vegetables.

-Why is folic acid important before and during pregnancy?
+Why is folic acid important during pregnancy?

 Folic acid helps prevent neural tube defects, such as spina bifida.
 These are major birth defects in which the baby's brain or spine is not fully formed.
-These birth defects usually happen in the first few weeks of pregnancy, before a woman even knows she is pregnant.
+These birth defects usually happen in the first few weeks of pregnancy, before you even know you're pregnant.

-If you are a woman who could get pregnant, experts recommend taking a daily vitamin to make sure you get enough folic acid.
+- If you could get pregnant, consider taking a daily vitamin to make sure you get enough folic acid.
 For folic acid to help, you need to take it every day, starting before you become pregnant.
-If you are pregnant and you have not been taking a vitamin containing folic acid, begin taking it right away.